 Novel Method to Separate Marine Dissolved Organic Matter Based on Thermal Reactivity

-Margot Elizabeth White1, Tran B Nguyen2, Irina Koester1, Michael Beman3, Kenneth Smith4, Ann P McNichol5, Steven R Beaupre6 and Lihini Aluwihare7, (1)University of California San Diego, Scripps Institution of Oceanography, La Jolla, United States, (2)Scripps Institution of Oceanography, La Jolla, United States, (3)University of California Merced, Merced, United States, (4)Monterey Bay Aquarium Research Institute, Moss Landing, CA, United States, (5)Woods Hole Oceanographic Institution, Geology and Geophysics, Woods Hole, MA, United States, (6)Stony Brook University, School of Marine and Atmospheric Sciences, Stony Brook, NY, United States, (7)Scripps Institution of Oceanography, Geosciences Research Division, La Jolla, United States
+Margot Elizabeth White1, Tran B Nguyen2, Irina Koester1, Michael Beman3, Kenneth Smith4, Ann P McNichol5, Steven R Beaupre6 and Lihini Aluwihare7, (1)University of California San Diego, Scripps Institution of Oceanography, La Jolla, United States, (2)Scripps Institution of Oceanography, La Jolla, United States, (3)University of California Merced, Life and Environmental Sciences, Merced, United States, (4)Monterey Bay Aquarium Research Institute, Moss Landing, CA, United States, (5)Woods Hole Oceanographic Institution, Geology and Geophysics, Woods Hole, MA, United States, (6)Stony Brook University, School of Marine and Atmospheric Sciences, Stony Brook, United States, (7)Scripps Institution of Oceanography, Geosciences Research Division, La Jolla, United States

 Abstract: